 Starting with the Windows 10 anniversary update, you can show the lock screen wallpaper in the login or sign-in screen as well.
 However, with the wallpaper option enabled for the sign-in screen, there appears a problem where the lock screen shows up with a black background instead of a Windows Spotlight image or a wallpaper.

-This issue occurs if both the following conditions are true:
+This issue occurs due to the following reasons:

-- The personalize setting “Show lock screen background picture on the sign-in screen” is enabled.
+- The visual effects setting Animate windows when minimizing and maximizing is disabled…and the personalize setting “Show lock screen background picture on the sign-in screen” is enabled.

 With the above settings, when you lock the workstation, the lock screen shows up with a black background.
 But when you dismiss the lock screen, the sign-in screen appears correctly with the background image.

 [Fix] Windows 10 Lock Screen Black Background and no Wallpaper

 To enable window animations, use System → Advanced → Performance Options.

 - Press Winkey + R to bring up the Run dialog.